WPP's Sorrell sees more consolidation ahead

-DAVOS, Switzerland (Reuters) - Britain's WPP (WPP.L: Quote), the world's largest advertising agency, said on Friday more consolidation in the industry is likely.
+DAVOS, Switzerland (Reuters) - Britain's WPP (WPP.L), the world's largest advertising agency, said on Friday more consolidation in the industry is likely.

 "That's a very interesting question and I think the answer is yes," Martin Sorrell, chief executive of WPP, told Reuters Insider television when asked about advertising consolidation.